 In this paper we present a measurement-based analysis of the above-mentioned wireless access technologies.
 We determine the performance, at the IP layer, of an IEEE 802.11 (WiFi), a commercial UMTS (using HSPA) and an experimental IEEE 802.16 (WiMAX) access link.
 Additionally we measure the performance of an Ethernet client as a reference.
-To the best of the author's knowledge this is the first work that summarizes comparatively the performances of all these technologies.
-We base our evaluation on the following metrics: One-Way-Delay (OWD), Packet Loss Ratio (PLR) and Inter-Packet Delay Variation
+We base our evaluation on the following metrics: One-Way-Delay (OWD), Packet Loss Ratio (PLR) and Inter-Packet Delay Variation (IPDV).
+These metrics have been defined in RFC 2679, RFC 3393 and RFC 2680 and are considered as standard metrics when measuring the performance of Internet data delivery services.